 MAP students are eligible to rent college-owned housing, subject to availability, either for that ten-week period, or for a six-week period during the first half or second half of the summer.
 Initial deposits and rent can automatically be deducted from MAP stipend payments.
 To accommodate building maintenance needs, the earliest date for students to move into the college-owned housing will be Memorial Day, and it will not be possible to remain any later than the first full week of August.
 (See summer housing) Students interested in learning more about this opportunity should contact the Residence Life Housing Office.

 If the MAP student has not previously been employed by the college, the student needs to complete employment forms at the Cashier's Office.
 The student should refer to the I-9 for appropriate employment verification.
 It is not possible to receive a paycheck without filing these employment forms.
 Student paychecks are issued throughout the summer on alternate Fridays as determined by the Office of the Treasurer, and are available for pick-up at the Cashier's Office.

 General Travel Expense Guidelines

-Please complete a Travel Expense Voucher (under the "Travel Reimbursement Information" drawer) and return with original itemized receipts to the Dean's Office (Nollen 2nd) within thirty days from date of travel.
+Please complete a Travel Expense Voucher (under "Travel Reimbursement Information") and return with original itemized receipts to the Dean's Office (Nollen 2nd) within thirty days from date of travel.
 If you need assistance, please contact Marcia Baker in the Dean's Office at ext.
 3098.